How to add a shareholder to a limited company in EstoniaWhatsApp

 So what if your new shareholder doesn’t have an Estonian securities account and none of the other options are suitable for you?
 Well, there is one more option that we’ve discovered.

-4. The simplest way to add new shareholders for your Estonian company
+4. The simplest way to add shareholders for your limited company

 There’s one more way to add a new shareholder to your Estonian company and it’s surprisingly simple.
-We like to keep things simple here at Unicount so we’ve tried it ourselves multiple times with our own businesses and we are aware that it has successfully worked for other startups.
+We like to keep things simple here at Unicount so we’ve done it ourselves multiple times with our own businesses and we are aware that it is the standard way for Estonian startups to raise capital.

 It works because you don’t actually transfer any existing shares to your new shareholder.
 You simply issue new shares online directly to them instead.
 This involves no notary and no attorney.

-If your articles of association specify an exact registered share capital amount (as is standard) then you might want to make this more flexible, such as ‘€2,500 to €10,000’.
-This will enable you to repeat this share issuing process again in future by adding a new shareholder without having to submit the changed articles to the Business Register too.
+If your articles of association specify an exact registered share capital amount (as is in standard articles) then you might want to make this more flexible, such as ‘€2,500 to €10,000’.
+This will enable you to repeat this share-issuing process again in future by adding a new shareholder without having to submit the changed articles to the Business Register too.
+Two important legal requirements to note are that your minimum capital should be in a ratio of 1⁄4 to maximum share capital and some court clerks have started demanding that share premium (also called agio) needs to be allowed by company articles if your new shareholders pay anything above share nominal value.

-You can then log into Estonia’s Business Register, alter the share capital amount, and submit it with those supporting documents.
-This is then processed by the Tartu county court who will check that this process has been done correctly and update the public data in the Business Register to make it official.
+You can then log into the e-Business Register, alter the share capital amount and shareholders list, and submit it with shareholder resolution and bank certificates.
+This is then processed by the Tartu County Court registration department which will check that this process has been done correctly and update the public data in the Business Register to make it official.

 Here’s an interesting thing about this method.
-Only the existing shareholders need to digitally sign the agreement.
-Unlike selling shares at a notary, the court does not expect people who have been issued new shares to present any representation right documents or notarised registration certificates.
+Only the existing shareholders need to digitally sign the shareholder resolution.
+Unlike selling shares at a notary, the court does not expect people who have been issued new shares to present any written consent, representation right documents or notarised registration certificates for legal persons becoming your shareholders.

-That means you can add a shareholder even if they do not have an Estonian digital ID.
-The new partners would only need to make a digital signature on future resolutions if required under the rules of the company’s articles of association and subject to the amount of their shareholding.
-For example, amending the articles of association usually requires approval from two thirds of shareholders so two 50% shareholders would need to have digital ID cards for that.
-The annual report just has to be signed off by one director though.
-Even if a digital ID card isn’t needed, we’d always advise non-residents to apply for e-Residency for its long term benefits, especially if you are going to be the co-owner of an Estonian company, but at least you wouldn’t be held back by waiting to pick up your digital ID card.
+That means you can add a shareholder to your limited company even if they do not have an Estonian digital ID.
+The new partners would only need to make a digital signature on future shareholder resolutions if required under the rules of the company’s articles of association or Commercial Code and subject to the amount of their nominal shareholding.
+For example, amending the standard articles of association usually requires approval from two-thirds of shareholders so two 50% of shareholders would need to have digital ID cards for that.
+The annual report just has to be signed off by one director (member of the board) though.
+Even if a digital ID card isn’t needed, we’d always advise non-resident shareholders to apply for e-Residency for its long-term benefits, especially if you are going to be a substantial co-owner of an Estonian company, but at least you wouldn’t be held back by waiting to get your e-resident card.

 Just one last issue…

 There’s one thing that can make this advice a bit tricky for e-residents.
-The Estonian Business Register and the Tartu county court both expect your documents in Estonian.
+The Estonian Business Register and the Tartu County Court Registration Department both expect your documents in Estonian.

 So, since publishing this article, we’ve written up a free template for you to use.
-It’s in Estonian, but has guidance in English about how to use it.
+It’s in Estonian but has guidance in English about how to use it.
 You can download it here.
+If you would like to get some help from Unicount contact us and we will organize the process for a fee subject to an hourly rate.

 What if I want to buy or sell an entire Estonian company?

-Finally, this subject also comes up a lot in the e-resident community as people seek to buy or sell entire Estonian companies.
+Finally, this subject also comes up a lot in the e-resident community as people seek to buy Estonian companies.
 Our advice is simple here too: Don’t.

 Thanks for reading